conorsch/logserver-integration/README.md

 The project uses [Molecule] and [ServerSpec] for testing.
 You'll also need to download the role dependencies via ansible-galaxy.
-If you're testing feature branches, make sure to update the `version:` string in the `requirements.yml`, to pull from the correct target.
+If you're testing feature branches, make sure to update the `version:` string in `requirements.yml`, to pull from the correct target.
 Then:

 ```